These are especially powerful scripts that you can only access by paid subscription.

 Hahahaha.
 No. You retain responsibility for your own trading at all times (anyone who encourages you to do otherwise is not your friend).
 If a script doesn’t work as you expect, you probably have unrealistic expectations.

-But if it doesn’t work the way I described, or if it stops working and I decide it’s too much trouble to fix it, it would be appropriate to get a refund.
+But if it doesn’t work the way I described, it would be appropriate to get a refund.
 Apart from that I can’t see a circumstance where it’s likely I would give a refund.